 While there are many other spring-flowering shrubs and trees, it’s generally the flowers of fruiting trees belonging to the Rosaceae family including apples, cherries, peaches and pears, which are referred to as blossoms – the flowers which precede their fruit.

-Browse our gallery of 10 gorgeous blossoming fruit trees, below.
+Browse our gallery of 10 gorgeous blossom trees, below.